marcopompili/lua-leveldb/README.md

 lua-leveldb
 ===========

-Lua bindings for google's leveldb key/store database.
+LUA bindings for Google's LevelDB key/store database.

-From the googlecode page:
+From the GoogleCode page:
-"The leveldb library provides a persistent key value store.
+"The LevelDB library provides a persistent key value store.
 Keys and values are arbitrary byte arrays.
 The keys are ordered within the key value store according to a user-specified comparator function."

 I wrote an extension because i needed a fast embeddable key/value database to use it with WireShark for packet analysis.
-I needed to analyze some big pcap files and divide the traffic using some given rules.
+I needed to analyze some big PCAP files and divide the traffic using some given rules.
-So i wrote this basic lua extension to access Leveldb functions directly from lua that's used as extension language for WireShark.
+So i wrote this basic LUA extension to access LevelDB functions directly from LUA that's used as extension language for WireShark.

-Most of the basic options and functions are supported right now, but still not the full set of operations permitted by Leveldb.
+Most of the basic options and functions are supported right now, but still not the full set of operations permitted by LevelDB.

 Installation
 ------------
-The library is packed like a luarock extension, check out luarocks (http://luarocks.org/).
+The library is packed like a luaRock extension, check out luaRocks (http://luarocks.org/).
-  * Before installing check that you got leveldb correctly installed for your linux distribution.
+  * Before installing check that you got LevelDB correctly installed for your Linux distribution.
-  * To install execute make.sh as root, this script should build the library and install it as a luarock package.
+  * To install execute make.sh as root, this script should build the library and install it as a luaRock package.
   * To remove the library use remove.sh (as root) to remove the package and delete the built files.

 Support
 -------
-The extension still not support the full set of operations permitted by the leveldb library.
+The extension still not support the full set of operations permitted by the LevelDB library.

 This is what i got working for now:
   * Basic open/close/repair database operations supported.